-- 1. Conduct a risk assessment that includes consideration of applicable laws and standards. - 2.
-Establish a rigorous information security infrastructure that includes policies and procedures; training and awareness; and appropriate technology and architecture to protect health information against threats to security and integrity, unauthorized access, and repudiation. - 3.
-Explain the inherent risks and benefits to patients, and obtain both an informed consent relative to the use of e-mail and telemedicine consultations. - 4.
-Describe the types of individuals who may see patient e-mail messages, such as office staff, consultants, or those covering during physician absence.

-5. Inform the patient that e-mail correspondence will be printed and placed in his or her paper record.
+- 1. Conduct a risk assessment that includes consideration of applicable laws and standards - 2.
+Establish a rigorous information security infrastructure that includes policies and procedures; training and awareness; and appropriate technology and architecture to protect health information against threats to security and integrity, unauthorized access, and repudiation - 3.
+Explain the inherent risks and benefits to patients, and obtain an informed consent relative to both the use of e-mail and telemedicine consultations - 4.
+Describe the types of individuals who may see patient e-mail messages, such as office staff, consultants, or those covering during physician absence - 5.
+Inform the patient that e-mail correspondence will be maintained in the individual health record - 6.
+Inform the patient about intended response time - 7.
+Provide patients with e-mail guidelines for communicating with providers - 8.
+Consider using an automatic reply to acknowledge receipt of the patient's initial message.
+Modify the auto reply if circumstances are such that no one will be responding to e-mail for an extended period of time - 9.
+Generate a new reply e-mail message upon completion of the patient's request